ZHaskell/docs/Z-IO/Filesystem.md

               -> IO b
 ```

-We simplified those two functions' type a little bit, and here is the idea: `withResource` will take care about resource opening and cleanup automatically, after you finish using it, or when exception happens.
+We simplified those two functions' type a little bit, and here is the idea: `withResource` will take care of resource opening and cleanup automatically, after you finish using it, or when exceptions happen.
 You only need to pass a function working on that resource.
 Now let's read the file created above again:

 ```haskell
 import           Z.IO       -- this module re-export Z.IO.Resource and other common stuff